OpenDSA/OpenDSA/RST/source/Development/GraphTraversal.rst

 Here is an AV for you to try it on other graphs.

 .. avembed:: AV/Development/graphBFS.html ss

+Here is an exercise to practice BFS.

+.. avembed:: AV/Development/graphBFSPE.html pe

 ..
 TODO::
    :type: Exercise